2nd man arrested on gun charges in Sacramento mass shooting

 Detectives also were trying to determine if a stolen handgun found at the crime scene was connected to the shooting, Police Chief Kathy Lester said.
 Witnesses answered her plea for help by providing more than 100 videos and photos of evidence.

-District Attorney Anne Marie Schubert noted Martin was not arrested on suspicion of homicide, but suggested investigators were making progress.
+District Attorney Anne Marie Schubert noted that Dandrae Martin was not arrested on suspicion of homicide, but suggested investigators were making progress.

 “The investigation is highly complex involving many witnesses, videos of numerous types and significant physical evidence,” Schubert said in a statement.
 “This is an ongoing investigation and we anticipate more arrests in this case.”

-It was not immediately clear whether Martin had an attorney who could speak on his behalf.
+It was not immediately clear Tuesday whether the Martins had attorneys who could speak on their behalf.

-Of the 12 wounded, at least four suffered critical injuries, the Sacramento Fire Department said.
+Four of those wounded suffered critical injuries, the Sacramento Fire Department has said.
 At least seven of the victims had been released from hospitals by Monday.

-At the scene where the chaos erupted, memorials with candles and flowers began to grow on the same sidewalks where video showed people screaming and running for shelter as others lay on the ground writhing in pain.
+At the scene where the chaos erupted, memorials with candles and flowers grew on the same sidewalks where video showed people screaming and running for shelter as others lay on the ground writhing in pain.

 A small bouquet of purple roses was dedicated to Melinda Davis, who lived on the streets for years, with a note saying “Melinda Rest In Peace.”